geighei/GWAS_cleaning/README.md

   ## construction
   - Purpose: Construct our own GWASs in UKB using regenie tool and sanity check result with EasyQC
   - preprocess_ukb.py is a script for extracting the necessary components of the UKB phenotypic data for use in UKB GWAS construction in regenie.
 This mostly means defining and extracting phenotypes and covariates and writing them to individual files
-  - dpw_ukb_regenie.sh is a script for running a GWAS on drinks per week in the UKB using regenie
-  - ten_fold_gwas.py is a script for running a GWAS on a phenotype in UKB using a 10-fold cross-validation technique, necessary if we are to then use this GWAS to construct PGS for individuals in the UKB
+  - single_pheno_regenie.sh is a command-line bash script for running a GWAS on a single phenotype in the UKB using regenie
-  - rGSES_top_phenotypes.xlsx is the spreadsheet where we are currently documenting the UKB variables that map to each selected phenotype for rGSES/GxSES work
+  - split_sample_regenie.py is a wrapper/master script of single_pheno_regenie.sh.
+It performs necessary set-up like creating directories.
+It also allows for running multiple GWASs on an arbitrary number of random "splits" of the sample (e.g. 10-fold cross validation or two splits for ORIV).
+It also automates the EasyQC diagnostic process after the GWASs are complete.
+  - build_ecf.py is a function which reads in a template ECF script and edits the placeholders based on the function inputs and then writes the result to a new ECF script
+  - Run_EasyQC.R is a short script that simply runs EasyQC on an ECF script inputted at the command line
-  - qc_checks/ holds the EasyQC scripts for analysis of the GWASs we construct
+  - ecf_scripts/ holds the EasyQC scripts for analysis of the GWASs we construct, including the template script which is used to automatically generate other ECF scripts